Tofu in Pregnancy – Health Benefits and Harmful Effects

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Finding out that you are pregnant is one of the most cherished feelings in the world.
 You are both anxious and excited about this new phase of your life.
 Pregnancy brings in a whole bunch of dos and don’ts to your routine.
-Among the various questions arising about what you can and cannot eat, you may wonder if it’s safe to add tofu to your pregnancy diet.
+Among the various questions arising about what you can and cannot eat, you may wonder if it’s safe to add various foods to your pregnancy diet.
+Tofu is one of those foods.
+You might be confused if you can eat it during or pregnancy or not.
 Here we will discuss everything you need to know about consuming tofu while you’re pregnant.

 Is Eating Tofu Safe During Pregnancy?